 \begin{ap} $W_A$ has a continuous version in $L^{q+p-2}$ such that

 \end{ap}

-The above Assumption \ref{ap-wa} on the Ornstein--Uhlenbeck process $W_A$ \eqref{df-wa} is necessary for the study of the well-posedness, Harnack inequalities, and ergodicity in Sections \ref{sec3} and \ref{sec4}.
-To indicate that Assumption \ref{ap-wa} is natural, we remark that the condition \eqref{wa1} is valid in various of applications, even when $G$ is an unbounded operator.
+The above Assumption \ref{ap-wa} on the Ornstein--Uhlenbeck process $W_A$ defined in \eqref{df-wa} is necessary for the study of the well-posedness, Harnack inequalities, and ergodicity in Sections \ref{sec3} and \ref{sec4}.
+To indicate that Assumption \ref{ap-wa} is natural, we remark that the condition \eqref{wa1} is valid in various applications, even when $G$ is an unbounded operator.

-\begin{ex} Consider 1D Eq. \eqref{see} with $\OOO=(0,1)$, $U=L^2(0,1)$ (with a uniformly bounded orthonormal basis $(e_k=\sqrt2 \sin (k\pi x))_{k \in \nn_+}$), and $G: =(-\Delta)^{\theta/2}$ for some $\theta<1/2$.
+\begin{ex} Consider 1D Eq. \eqref{eq-wa} with $\OOO=(0,1)$, $U=L^2(0,1)$ (with a uniformly bounded orthonormal basis $(e_k=\sqrt2 \sin (k\pi x))_{k \in \nn_+}$), and $G: =(-A)^{\theta/2}$ for some $\theta<1/2$.
 In particular, $\theta=0$ corresponds to white noise and $G$ is an unbounded operator when $\theta \in (0, 1/2)$.